 - 1. Engineering mode: off-line application of TSA and voltage stability assessment (VSA) studies involving or not the market environment and performed mainly for planning purposes. - 2.
-Real-time mode: the EMS feeds OMASES with network data and solutions.
-DSA is synchronized with data transfer and cyclically runs with an overall execution time within 15 minutes.
+Real-time mode: The Energy Management System (EMS) feeds OMASES with network data and solutions.
+DSA is synchronized with data transfer and cyclically runs with an overall execution time within 15 min. - Training mode: The operator gets used with the power system dynamics and DSA tools, and performs analysis (future scenarios, post-event analysis, etc.) of the existing electrical system and/or experiments.
+Market rules can be used to provide realistic scenarios.